ncats/mawa-training-materials/session_1/session_1.md

 Finally, you will see an "Advanced:" dropdown menu, reserved for developers and admins.

-In the main part of the app, you will see the contents of the first page in the sidebar, which is the "Welcome" or "Home" page.
+In the main part of the app, you will see the contents of the first page in the sidebar, which is the Welcome or Home page.
 Like the documentation, this page is a work in progress and is meant to provide a brief overview of the app.

 ### Data Import and Export